 Isolated trochanteric bursitis is now believed to occur rarely, and lateral hip pain is more often referred to as greater trochanteric pain syndrome, which most often originates from gluteal medius and minimus tendinopathy, sometimes with an associated bursitis.
-However, injection therapy (aimed at the point of maximal tenderness) is the same for both disorders.
+However, the injection technique (aimed at the point of maximal tenderness) is the same for both isolated trochanteric bursitis and greater trochanteric pain syndrome.

 The deep bursae (trochanteric, subacromial, or anserine) lie between bone and overlying tendons.
 Bursitis of a deep bursa seldom manifests with visible swelling or erythema.